ElektraInitiative/libelektra/doc/tutorials/language-bindings.md

 ### High-level API

-Writing bindings for the high-level API is described in a [different document](highlevel-bindings.md), since it is a bit less straight forward and needs additional considerations.
+Writing bindings for the high-level API is described in a [different document](highlevel-bindings.md), since it is a bit less straightforward and needs additional considerations.

 ## TODO